jfrogtraining/swampup2019/su-122-artifactory-performance/README.md

 Send an authenticated request to Artifactory with bad credentials, i.e: <br />
 `url -uadmin:password http://x.x.x.x/artifactory/api/system/ping` <br />

+Lets connect to the artifactory pod by running :

+`kubectl exec -ti artifactory-artifactory-0 -- /bin/bash`

-Notice the 401, but nothing in the /var/opt/jfrog/artifactory/logs/artifactory.log  <br />
+Notice the 401, but nothing in cat  /var/opt/jfrog/artifactory/logs/artifactory.log  <br />

-The logging level per appender can be modified in  ARTIFACTORY_HOME/etc/logback.xml <br />
+The logging level per appender can be modified in  $ARTIFACTORY_HOME/etc/logback.xml <br />

 Edit the logback.xml file on the Artifactory by Enable HTTPClient debug logging: <br />